|Revision Date||December 20, 2019|

 - House Appropriations Committee

-A MIRP may not be amended if the contract is 10% over the initial contract value or total value subsequent to the amendment unless:
+A MIRP with a value of $10 million or greater, may not be amended if the contract is 10% over the initial contract value or total value subsequent to the amendment unless: